zmiguel2011/CGra-Project/project/README.md

 # CG 2022/2023

+`A simple WebGL game built on top of the WebCGF library`

 ## Group T07G03
 | Name             | Number    | E-Mail             |
 | ---------------- | --------- | ------------------ |